v8/v8.dev/src/blog/jspi.md

     Note: you will need a version of Emscripten that is >= 3.1.28.

 [^5]:
-    The ASYNCIFY=2 option is a reference to the _other_ way of accessing385 asynchronous APIs – using the asyncify feature of Emscripten.
+    The ASYNCIFY=2 option is a reference to the _other_ way of accessing asynchronous APIs – using the asyncify feature of Emscripten.

 [^6]:
-    the complete program is shown in Appendix B.
+    The complete program is shown in Appendix B.